bootdrv/main-server/Readme.txt

 34. Now we will start docker-compose.yml, that will be build our micro-services.
-After start this services shouldbe created 4 docker containers: nginxapp ; php_fpm ; sql  ; phpmyadmin .
+After start this services should be created and started four docker containers: nginxapp ; php_fpm ; sql  ; phpmyadmin .

 !!!Notification!
 Last two services(sql ; phpmyadmin) created and added to docker-compose.yml and started,